 - Afterschool Alliance names Arnold Schwarzenegger honorary chair.

-- Arnold Schwarzenegger is elected the 38th Governor for the state of California.
+- Arnold Schwarzenegger is sworn in as the 38th Governor of California.

-- Inner City Games converts its model to comprehensive afterschool programs and we change our name to After-School All-Stars.
+- Inner City Games evolves its model to comprehensive after-school programs, and we change our name to After-School All-Stars.

 - S. Mott becomes national partner to After-School All-Stars supporting transition from ICG to After-School All-Stars.